 Being Calm in Stressful Situations

 Coach Stevens of Butler University is a calm guy when things are stressful.
 You could feel the stress during the final four was huge.
-There was presure from the university, alumni, city, etc. This was the first time he was in the championships but he was calm.
-This calmness allowed him to focus on doing an amazing job.
+There was pressure from the university, alums, city, etc. This was the first time he was in the championships, but he was calm.
+This calmness allowed him to focus on doing a fantastic job.

-How do you react or deal with stressful situation?
+How do you react to or deal with a stressful situation?
 Do you crumble, flip out or stay calm?

 Rick Kaselj, MS